microsoft/playwright/docs/src/network.md

 ## WebSockets

-Playwright supports [WebSockets](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API) inspection out of the box.
+Playwright supports [WebSockets](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API) inspection, mocking and modifying out of the box.
+See our [API mocking guide](./mock.md#mock-websockets) to learn how to mock WebSockets.

 Every time a WebSocket is created, the [`event: Page.webSocket`] event is fired.
 This event contains the [WebSocket] instance for further web socket frames inspection:

 ```js
 page.on('websocket', ws => {